-Painting your nails in your home can have long lasting effects on the odor within this airspace, leaving the strong smell of nail polish and nail polish remover hanging in the air.
-If you are like me, I dread the process of removing nail polish and repainting my hands and toes simply due to the fact that the strong chemical smells that comes from the products used to paint nails.
+Painting your nails in your home can have long-lasting effects on the odor within this airspace, leaving the strong smell of nail polish and nail polish remover hanging in the air.
+If you are like me, I dread the process of removing nail polish and repainting my hands and toes simply due to the fact that strong chemical smells that comes from the products used to paint nails.
 Nail polishes and polish removers will contain different combinations of ingredients within the composition, with some labeled toxin-free and others not – although many of the labeled “toxin-free” nail polish typically did contain sometimes a high level of toxic chemicals and was mislabeled for consumers.
-However, regardless of the product you can expect to find some traces of chemicals that will create that chemical-odor emitted from the nail polish used in the environment.
+However, regardless of the product, you can expect to find some traces of chemicals that will create that chemical odor emitted from the nail polish used in the environment.

 In this article, we are going to discuss the dangers behind nail polish, what chemicals are used in nail polish and polish removers, and how to effectively remove nail polish from the skin and from the air of an indoor environment.

 Have you ever stopped to consider the potential dangers and health risks that nail polish can provoke in those who are frequently exposed to this strong-chemical-smelling beauty product?
 Nail polish contains a mix of chemicals known to be potentially harmful to those exposed to it, particularly those who are repeatedly exposed like manicurists, beauticians, and those who are regulars to getting their nails done.